Europe is facing a myriad of significant challenges, With inflation at record highs...

 With oil at $125 a barrel, TotalEnergies is sure to cement its place among Forbes’ list of the top 30 largest companies of any type for many years to come.

 Headquartered in Munich, Siemens is the largest industrial manufacturing firm in Europe.
-With 2021 revenues of $70 billion and net income of nearly $8 billion, the company is in a strong financial position.
+With 2021 revenues of $70 billion and a net income of nearly $8 billion, the company is in a solid financial position.

-In fact, the company’s 3.67% dividend yield is a fair deal given the uncertainty that dominates the markets.
-While dividend growth is modest, the company has consistently paid its shareholders a dividend every year since 1984, a feat very few publicly companies can boast.
+The company’s 3.67% dividend yield is a fair deal, given the uncertainty that dominates the markets.
+While dividend growth is modest, the company has consistently paid its shareholders a dividend every year since 1984, a feat very few public companies can boast of.

 © 2022 Market News 4U | All Rights Reserved.